FMLA helps, but only in certain cases

 Return to work can be challenging for any recovering or rehabilitating worker, but helping a new mother adjust to being back at work can require an occupational health nurse to be especially creative and understanding.
 Aside from the physical recovery that follows childbirth, a postpartum woman has to adjust to the emotional repercussions of going back to work and leaving a child at home as well as the demands of keeping up with breast-feeding.

 Financial stressors enter the picture, too.
 While many workers are covered by the federal Family Medical Leave Act (FMLA), many others are not.
-But FMLA is unpaid leave, and many working mothers — particularly single ones — are unable to afford to take full advantage of it.
+But FMLA is unpaid leave, and many working mothers — particularly single mothers — are unable to afford to take full advantage of it.

 Physical recovery takes weeks